An Asset Protection Permit is required prior to any building works being undertaken to ensure no damage occurs to our infrastructure.

 - Unit developments

-An Asset Protection Permit must be obtained a minimum of seven days prior to the commencement of any works to enable our Works Inspectors to undertake the inspection and for the owner and/or builder to receive a copy of the permit.
+An Asset Protection Permit must be obtained a minimum of 3-4 weeks prior to the commencement of any works to enable our Works Inspectors to undertake the inspection and for the owner and/or builder to receive a copy of the permit.

 If you believe that the Asset Protection Permit did not cover all of the pre-existing damage, you must contact our office on 03 5272 4426 and arrange for an on-site inspection with our Works Inspectors prior to commencing any works.